From Sunday to Sabbath: The Puritan Origins of Modern Seventh-day Sabbatarianism

 Because of this freedom, the decade of the 1650s became a time of Baptist expansion.
 It also was the decade in which Sunday Sabbatarianism gained a centuries-long foothold in English culture and law.
 Yet, after becoming culturally established and socially acceptable, Sabbatarians lost much of their zeal.
 The Sabbatarian war had been won.

-Of course, seventh-day Sabbatarianism never became established.
+Seventh-day Sabbatarianism never became established.
 Though supposedly protected by the newly legalized religious freedom, old social prejudices remained.
-Englishmen still looked on Jews with suspicion and bigotry, even though under Cromwell Jews eventually could legally return to England for the first time in centuries.29
+The English still looked on Jews with suspicion and bigotry, even though under Cromwell Jews eventually could legally return to England for the first time in centuries.29

 The first Sabbath-keeping Baptist congregations